 In Unity Temple – as in many of his designs - Wright attempted to blur the line between nature and building, and more broadly, between the inside and the outside world.
 The monotone exterior, with its flat roof and overhanging eaves, is meant to blend in to its surroundings.

-Our kits come complete with all required parts.
-You’ll need to provide a good quality PVA wood glue (white glue).
-You will also need a knife to remove individual parts from their sheets.
-Finally, you'll want a flat work surface to construct the model.
+Each kit comes complete with all required parts and clear, easy to follow instructions.
+All you’ll need to provide is a good quality wood glue, a knife to remove individual parts from their sheets, and a flat work surface to construct the model.

 Frank Lloyd Wright, 1867 – 1959